 - Provision of activities that promote inclusion and break down social isolation.

-Flexible – in how we work for the benefit of people, the organisation and each other
+• Be flexible and friendly in our work with people, the organisation and each other

 Corinna Lawrence – Chief Executive